Top 5 Parenting Articles of 2015

 Here are some great midline exercises to try at home.
 You may think they are pretty easy and basic, but you’d be surprised at how many children cannot do these movement-type exercises.
 Remember, the body is divided left to right, top to bottom, front to back.
 We need to help our kids participate in activities that will directly target each of these areas.

 Surprisingly, toe walking is not only a sign of a developmental delay in children; it is also a sign of a poor vestibular system, which is tied to a child’s balance and coordination.
 If a child’s vestibular system isn’t working properly, we begin to see symptoms, like toe walking, poor behavior or learning challenges in the classroom.
 These signs mean that your child may have a disconnection in the brain preventing them from learning.
-We often see some of these symptoms in children with Autism, ADHD, Dyslexia, Dysgraphia, and Asperger’s.
+Some of these symptoms are displayed in children with Autism, ADHD, Dyslexia, Dysgraphia, and Asperger’s.
 However, there are several mainstream children that may struggle with toe walking and vestibular issues as well.

 As a parent, there are few things more exciting than watching your little ones learn a new skill.
 We cheer them on for something as simple as reaching for a toy for the first time all the way to taking those first steps and learning to tie their own shoes.
 It’s hard not to wonder in awe how they go from these little beings with little to no control over their bodies to being able to feed themselves and walk around like nobody’s business.
 And then, of course, it’s hard not to worry if our children are meeting these developmental milestones when they’re supposed to and if we’ve done something wrong when a child younger than ours crawls or stands or claps before ours does.
 To understand the solutions to our worries, we first need to understand a little how it all works.